 You are entitled to have your attorney’s best efforts exerted on your behalf, but no particular results can be guaranteed.

 If you entrust money with an attorney for an escrow deposit in your case, the attorney must safeguard the escrow in a special bank account.
 You are entitled to a written escrow agreement, a written receipt and a complete record concerning the escrow.
 When the terms of the escrow agreement have been performed, the attorney must promptly make payment of the escrow to all persons who are entitled to a payment

 In the event of a fee dispute, you may have the right to seek arbitration.
 Your attorney will provide you with the necessary information regarding arbitration in the event of a fee dispute, or upon your request.

 Binghamton Attorney Providing Prenuptial Agreements

 If you are considering marriage and have children from a previous marriage or relationship, you might want to consider a

 Prenuptial Agreement.
-As a local Binghamton Attorney, I have had extensive experience drafting Prenuptial Agreements.
-Make an appointment to discuss whether an agreement before marriage if right for you.
+As a local Binghamton Attorney, I have extensive experience drafting Prenuptial Agreements and PostNuptial Agreements.
+Make an appointment to discuss whether an agreement before marriage is right for you.
 Flat Rate Fees for Prenuptial Agreements.